stashed/stash/docs/concepts/crds/function.md

 `spec.ports` specifies a list of the ports to expose from the respective container that will be created for this function.

-#### spec.env

-`spec.env` section specifies a list of the environment variable to set in the container that will be created for this function.

-#### spec.envFrom

-`spec.envFrom` allows to set environment variables to the container that will be created for this function from a Secret or ConfigMap.

 #### spec.volumeMounts

 `spec.volumeMounts` specifies a list of volume names and their `mountPath` that will be mounted into the container that will be created for this function.